 It's important to remember when looking at forex that a stronger currency makes a country's exports more expensive for other countries, while making imports cheaper.
 A weaker currency makes exports cheaper and imports more expensive, so foreign exchange rates play a significant part in determining the trading relationship between two countries.

 There are a variety of factors at play in this relationship and they all contribute in some way to whether the strength of a currency declines or improves in relation to another.
-Understanding the influencing factors gives traders insights they can incorporate into their forex trading strategies.
+Understanding the influencing factors gives traders insights they can incorporate into their forex trading strategies, including day trading, swing trading and forex scalping strategies.

 Some of these factors include political stability, interest rates, inflation, terms of trade, public debt and current account deficits.
 For example, in the case of interest rates, if rates are higher, lenders get a better return compared to those in a country with lower rates; therefore the higher rates attract foreign capital which causes the exchange rate to rise.
 This is one of the reasons forex traders may look to trade on interest rate announcements from central banks like the US Federal Reserve or the Bank of England.